Everything You Need to Know About WordPress Backend

 The second way is to ensure the user does not have the proper capability assigned.
 The user might use the same capability for other menus or submenus.
 For instance, All Posts and Add New pages use edit_posts capability.

-Since code is monolithic, that supports the page.
+Since the code is monolithic, it supports the page.
 It implies that either it renders the page or does not render it.
 This thing is also dependent upon how things are organized.

-Widgets and meta boxes are also essential parts of the backend designed to perform particular tasks.
+Widgets and meta boxes are essential backend parts designed to perform particular tasks.
 For instance, categories, custom fields, and publish are meta boxes.
-You will find meta boxes on-page, custom post type, and edit post pages.
+You will find meta boxes on-page, custom post type and edit post pages.

 Some meta boxes are conditional and shown when a few conditions are met.
 Metabox revisions are displayed when there are two versions of the same post.